100NU-KH/Fastapi-orders/README.md

 > docker run -d -p 8000:8000 orders:v1 /bin/sh
 ```

-Application instance is will be up and running and can be accessed at
+Application instance will be up and running and can be accessed at
 http://localhost:8000/docs

 ### How to run the application